 Offering expert training for technologists in the design, production and management of buildings, this construction course has a practical focus and professional respect.

 You’ll gain a sound understanding of the technical, legal and scientific principles of construction.
 Seminars and lectures are backed up by construction site visits which will bring your studies to life.

 Students have even had opportunities to work as part of a project management team putting together a development brief for work on an actual site.

 Our close links with industry provide valuable connections.
 You will have the chance to take part in student awards with big name sponsors such as BAM, Carillion and Thomas Vale.
 These give you the chance to gain recognition and make contacts to help further your future career.

 Throughout your course, you’ll be supported by expert staff who have professional experience and in-depth insight.
 They’ve worked on multi-million pound housing and commercial developments and have excellent working knowledge of the construction industry.

 You’ll benefit from having access to both state-of-the-art digital facilities and traditional resources.
-Using advanced CAD software, surveying equipment and a computer-generated virtual building site, you get accustomed to the technology used in industry.
+Using advanced BIM software, surveying equipment and a computer-generated virtual building site, you get accustomed to the technology used in industry.

 Our city centre location is an inspirational place to learn.
 Being based near to construction sites as Birmingham develops presents fantastic opportunities to gain experience and contacts.